Jeffrey Ryan

 Jeffrey Ryan (born 1962) is a Canadian composer based in Vancouver, British Columbia.
 His compositional style ranges from opera, art song, and choral music to chamber ensemble and orchestral works.
 Ryan has been commissioned by the Cleveland Orchestra, the Windsor Symphony, Esprit Orchestra, Tapestry New Opera Works, the Arditti Quartet, and Elektra Women's Choir.
-Repeat performances have been presented by the Montreal Symphony Orchestra (Orchestre symphonique de Montréal), the Winnipeg Symphony Orchestra, the Thunder Bay Symphony Orchestra, the Victoria Symphony, the Canadian Chamber Choir, the Florida Orchestra, and the South Dakota Symphony Orchestra, as well as a number of art song teams and chamber ensembles.
+Repeat performances have been presented by the Montreal Symphony Orchestra, the Winnipeg Symphony Orchestra, the Thunder Bay Symphony Orchestra, the Victoria Symphony, the Canadian Chamber Choir, the Florida Orchestra, and the South Dakota Symphony Orchestra, as well as a number of art song teams and chamber ensembles.
 He is an Associate Composer with the Canadian Music Centre.

 Early life and education

 Ryan was born in Toronto, Ontario, Canada.
-He graduated with an Honours Bachelor of Music degree from the Wilfrid Laurier University and the gold medal in music.
-After earning a Master's degree in composition from the University of Toronto, he went on to receive his Doctor of Musical Arts degree in composition from the Cleveland Institute of Music, where he studied with Donald Erb.
+He graduated with an honours bachelor of music degree from the Wilfrid Laurier University and the gold medal in music.
+After earning a master's degree in composition from the University of Toronto, he went on to receive his doctor of musical arts degree in composition from the Cleveland Institute of Music, where he studied with Donald Erb.
 Previous teachers include Alexina Louie, Lothar Klein, Mariano Etkin, Boyd McDonald, and Owen Underhill.